 Internal KS lesions can grow in the lymph nodes and body organs, such as the lungs, liver and spleen.
 The symptoms you have depend on which organs are affected.

-There is no cure for lymphoedema, but treatment can help to control it and relieve the symptoms.
-The earlier it is picked up and treated, the easier it is to control.
-So do let your doctor know if you have any swelling that you think may be lymphoedema.
+Lymphoedema can be very painful and uncomfortable.
+Unfortunately there is no cure for this condition.
+But treatment can help to control and relieve it.
+The earlier this is picked upand treated, the easier it is to control.
+So do let your doctor know if you have any swelling that you think might be lymphoedema.

-You can usually have a biopsy with a local anaesthetic if the lesion is on the skin.
+You usually have a biopsy with a local anaesthetic if the lesion is on the skin.
+A local anaesthetic numbs the area.

 Types and treatment of Kaposi's sarcoma